nemostatus/SA_Challenges_Rails_JS/notes.md

 start by learning how to add  sprite into your app via appending from index.js if you can do that you can build the sprite helper

-photo credit - Photo by eberhard grossgasteiger from Pexels bugs - attempts keep going when i want it to replace -attempts going too far break away from image replace innerhtml += w elm.insertAdjacentHTML( 'beforeend', str ) icon popping up for completed attempts, format the challenges by difficuly level, add a search bar to find ... your attempt?? make a seeds.rb file formatted code
+replace innerhtml += w elm.insertAdjacentHTML( 'beforeend', str )
+ add a search bar to find ... your attempt?? make a seeds.rb file